Anngineer/personal-portfolio/README.md

 # personal-portfolio

-This repository contains summaries and links to Ann Bridge's current web development projects.
+This repository contains summaries and links to my current web development projects.

 ## Details